-Mr. Donnelly's deep experience in managing and operating a local business provides the S&T Board with valuable insight into the issues addressing our local corporate and consumer borrowers.
-Mr. Donnelly's experience in developing appropriate compensation for the executives and senior management of his company qualifies him to serve on the S&T Board.
+Mr. Donnelly's deep experience in leading, managing and operating a local business provides the S&T Board with valuable insight into the issues addressing our local corporate and consumer borrowers.
+Mr. Donnelly's experience in leading a business, related governance, and developing appropriate compensation for the executives and senior management of his company qualifies him to serve on the S&T Board.

-Jeffrey D. Grube, Age 70
+Jeffrey D. Grube, Age 71